TTTTMMMM/chairLocations/README.md

 Costs appear to be dominated by reads/writes, so estimate $78 + $130 = **\$207** per year, since storage costs are negligible.

 This estimate may be high.
-See [this example](https://firebase.google.com/docs/firestore/billing-example) for better estimate, which include free monthly quotas factored in.
+See [this example](https://firebase.google.com/docs/firestore/billing-example) for better estimate, which includes free monthly quotas factored in.

 ---